DIN Standards for Users of Cooling Lubricants

 Property and Specification Standards for Lubricants

-For the area of metal working fluids there are currently 3 standards which deal with the specifications or the classification of the different types of lubricants:
+For the area of metalworking fluids there are currently 2 standards which deal with the specifications or the classification of the different types of lubricants:

-Whereas DIN 51385 defines the term lubricant and divides them into fundamentally different types of product, the categories in DIN 51385 are further differentiated in DIN 51520 and 51521.
-Furthermore, in both specification standards there can be found a table of the properties it is necessary to be acquainted with to judge the technical suitability of a lubricant.
+Whereas DIN 51385 defines the term lubricant and divides them into different product types, the requirements of these product types are further specified in DIN 51485.
+Furthermore, in the requirements standard there is a table showing the properties it is necessary for a lubricant to have in order to judge its technical suitability.

 Oemeta Standardisation work

 The Oemeta Chemische Werke GmbH has always seen it as one of its essential duties to participate in committees and working parties covering all aspects of lubricants.

 Employees of Oemeta chair the working parties of the three specification/definition standards mentioned and also for lubricants testing methods: